kongtiaowang/Loris/modules/electrophysiology_browser/README.md

 ## Purpose

-The electrophysiology browser is intended to allow users to view candidate electrophysiology (EEG, MEG...) sessions collected for a study.
+The Electrophysiology Browser is intended to allow users to view candidate electrophysiology (EEG, MEG...) sessions collected for a study.

 ## Intended Users

 The primary types of users are:
 1. Electrophysiology researchers who want to know details about the inserted datasets
-2. Site coordinators or researchers ensuring the uploaded electrophysiology have been correctly inserted into LORIS.
+2. Site coordinators or researchers ensuring the uploaded electrophysiology data have been correctly inserted into LORIS.

 ## Scope

-The electrophysiology browser displays electrophysiology datasets that have been inserted into LORIS from a BIDS collection.
-Derived or processed electrophysiolgy datasets can also be accessed via this module.
+The Electrophysiology Browser displays electrophysiology datasets that have been inserted into LORIS from a BIDS-format collection.
+Derived or processed electrophysiology datasets can also be accessed via this module.

 NOT in scope at the moment:

-Viewing capabilities of the electrophysiology datasets.
-This will be a feature added later on.
+Visualization of channel signal data and electrode positions for each electrophysiology dataset.
+(These are in development and will be added in future.)

 ## Permissions

-The electrophysiology browser uses the following permissions.
-Anyone of them is sufficient to have access to the module.
+The Electrophysiology Browser uses the following permissions.
+Any of them is sufficient to provide access to view data in the module.

 electrophysiology_browser_view_allsites
   - This permission gives the user access to all electrophysiology datasets present in the database